 On January 26, Michigan celebrates its admission to the union — the beginning of its statehood.
-This homeschool unit study is the perfect way to commemorate this date in an educational way with your homeschoolers.
-You can also download our list of PreK-12 interactive lessons that align with your study of interesting facts about Michigan.
+This homeschool unit study supplement is the perfect way to commemorate this date in an educational way with your homeschoolers.
+You can also download our list of PreK-12 interactive activities that align with your study of interesting facts about Michigan.

 Michigan Fast Facts